 - Getting Process Automation and Digital Transformation Right

-Well isn’t this a pleasant surprise.
+Well isn’t this a pleasant surprise in our ITSM Trends for 2019.
 I think few people would have predicted that people would be a top-3 topic area for ITSM pros.
 Paul Wilkinson and his pointy finger will likely be doing a little jig of joy right now.

 Its importance makes so much sense though – there’s little in ITSM that goes right (or wrong) without the influence of people.
 And the possible coverage areas are wide – from the required skills and capabilities for particular ITSM jobs, through effective leadership and management, to the need for organizational change management when driving change.
 And let’s not forget wellbeing!